 They will issue a registration sticker to affix to your bicycle to deter theft and aid in recovery if it is stolen.
 We strongly recommend a U-style lock.
 A registered and properly locked bicycle is much less likely to be stolen.

 Be aware of campus crimes in or around St. John’s College.

 Additional information on campus crime is available from Public Safety.
-Bulletins are issued through the assistant dean’s office when the circumstances warrant informing the community of important crime related information.
+Bulletins are issued through the Public Safety Office when the circumstances warrant informing the community of important crime related information.

 Be aware of suspicious persons and activities.

 Be aware of suspicious persons, questionable actions, dangerous conditions.
 Your observations may be valuable.
 Time is important.
 Call public safety immediately.